yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 the default charset for CSV files is now UTF-8.

 Although section 4.1.1. of {{!RFC2046}} defines CRLF to denote line breaks, implementers MAY recognize a single CR or LF as a line break (similar to section 3.1.1.3 of {{?RFC7231}}).
 However, some implementations MAY use other values.

+## Common implementation concerns
+This section describes some common concerns that may arise when producing or parsing CSV files.
+All of these remain out of scope for this document and are included for awareness.
+Implementers may also use other means to handle these use cases such as {{!CSVW}}.

+### Null valus
+Some implementations (such as databases) treat empty records and null values differently.
+For these implementations, there is a need to define a special value representing a null.

+Example of a CSV file with nulls (if "NULL" is used to mark nulls):

+   field_name_1,field_name_2,field_name_3CRLF<br/>
+   aaa,bbb,cccCRLF<br/>
+   zzz,NULL,xxxCRLF

+### Empty lines
+This specification recommends but doesn't require keeping the number of records the same in every line.
+This allows CSV files to have empty lines without any records at all.
+Some implementations can be configured to skip empty lines instead of parsing them.

+Example of a CSV file with empty lines:

+   field_name_1,field_name_2,field_name_3CRLF<br/>
+   aaa,bbb,cccCRLF<br/>
+   CRLF<br/>
+   zzz,yyy,xxxCRLF

 ## ABNF Grammar